ReproNim/reproschema/docs/42_adopt_assessments.md

     ```

     In the addProperties section, we define each variable that corresponds to a specific assessment.
 For instance:
-    - "variableName": "phq-9" is linked to "isAbout": "activities:PHQ-9/PHQ9_schema".
+    - `"variableName": "phq-9"` is linked to `"isAbout": "activities:PHQ-9/PHQ9_schema"`.
 This implies that the PHQ-9 schema (an assessment for depressive symptoms) from the reproschema-library is used in the current psychological questionnaire schema.
     - Similarly, other assessments like GAD-7 and PC-PTSD-5 are included using their respective variable names and links to their schemas in the activities context.
     - Additional variables related to clinical history in psychiatry are linked using the demo context, pointing to specific items within the demographics and background information section of the reproschema-library.
         ```javascript